Faster Algorithms for Min-max-min Robustness for Combinatorial Problems with Budgeted Uncertainty: Enumerative Algorithm

 Let us consider the set of feasible solutions to the deterministic combinatorial optimization problem as an ordered set, $\X=(x_1,\ldots,x_r)$, which we assume to know; we further explain how to compute $\X$ in Section~\ref{sec:computingX}.
 Let us reformulate problem \eqref{eq:minmaxmin_dU} as

 where $cost(\xx)$ denotes the max-min cost of solution $\xx$, that is

 Recall that we show in \eqref{eq:minmaxproblem} that \eqref{eq:costcomputation} can be reformulated as a linear program

 The algorithm described in this section enumerates over all non-symmetric $k$-tuples $\xx\in\X^k$, using upper and lower bounds to prune part of the $k$-tuples and to avoid computing $cost(\xx)$ for all $k$-tuples.
 We also introduce the concept of \textit{resistance} to enumerate even less elements of $\X^k$.
 The pseudo-code is provided in Algorithm~\ref{algo:generalBB} for the case $k=2$.
-Throughout the section, we denote by $\permx$ the vector $(d_ix_i, i\in [n])$ that has been sorted decreasingly.
+Throughout the section, we denote by $\permx$ the vector $(d_ix_i, i\in [n])$, sorted such that $\permx_1\geq \permx_2 \geq \cdots \geq \permx_n$.